tidyverse/dplyr/revdep/cran.md

 ## revdepcheck results

-We checked 2545 reverse dependencies (2544 from CRAN + 1 from Bioconductor), comparing R CMD check results across CRAN and dev versions of this package.
+We checked 2131 reverse dependencies, comparing R CMD check results across CRAN and dev versions of this package.

- * We saw 3 new problems
+ * We saw 4 new problems
- * We failed to check 21 packages
+ * We failed to check 18 packages

 Issues with CRAN packages are summarised below.